Centipede Horror: Home media

+The film was released on VHS by World Video and LaserDisc by Winson Entertainment.

 In April 2020, a restoration of the film by the American Genre Film Archive (AGFA) sourced from a 35 mm film print was made available to rent on video-on-demand (VOD).
 In 2022, a 2K restoration of the film was released on Blu-ray by Error_4444, a label that distributes Asian films.
-Prior to these releases, Centipede Horror had not received an official home media release in the United States, though bootlegged copies did exist.
+Prior to this release, Centipede Horror had not received an official home media release in the United States.